OpenBionics/Robot-Hands/Software/README.md

     $rosrun openbionics SliderBox.py "usb port" (e.g /dev/ttyACM0)

-Before you execute the above command, you must run the lauchn file as mentioned above (How to run ROS node).
+Before you execute the above command, you must run the launch file as mentioned above (How to run ROS node), and to give write permissions on that port.